-Because the garage usually being the primary entrance to the home and with living space often above or beside it, it’s best to keep the temperature in the garage as comfortable as possible.
+The primary entrance to a home is usually through the garage.
+With living space often above or beside it, it’s best to keep the temperature in the garage as controlled as possible.
+An insulated garage door along with insulated garage walls can significantly control the temperature of your garage space.
 The amount of insulation you need in your garage door depends on your region.
-The effectiveness of the insulation is expressed as an R-value*, which is its resistance to heat flow.
+For example, colder climates call for garage doors that are effective at keeping the temperature bearable in the garage.
+The effectiveness of the insulation is expressed as an R-value*, which is a measure of thermal resistance to heat flow.
 The higher the R-value, the better the insulation in the door.
 Classic Steel Model 8500 has the highest level of insulation for our residential doors with an R-value* of 16.22.

 The same properties that improve thermal efficiency, also give polyurethane insulation excellent acoustic properties.
 An insulated garage door can significantly reduce the intrusion of street noise into the home – especially important when there are bedroom or other living areas above or adjacent to the garage.